oyz13085/EWN-Puzzle-Solver/report/readme.md

 ## Basic Requirements
 1. System Initialization and Data Handling
-   (a) GameLoader class (Constructor) - Required to obtain game data from external files and initialize the necessary data.
+   * GameLoader class (Constructor) - Required to obtain game data from external files and initialize the necessary data.
-   (b) GameLoader class (printGameDetails() method) - Static method, required to output the initial game configuration into moves.txt.
+   * GameLoader class (printGameDetails() method) - Static method, required to output the initial game configuration into moves.txt.

 2. Core Game Logic and State Management
-   (a) GameState class (generatePossibleMoves() method) - Required to calculate all valid movements by the piece based on its current position.
+   * GameState class (generatePossibleMoves() method) - Required to calculate all valid movements by the piece based on its current position.
-   (b) GameState class (isWinning() method) - Required to check whether the target piece has reached "Square 0" successfully.
+   * GameState class (isWinning() method) - Required to check whether the target piece has reached "Square 0" successfully.

 3. Player Implementation and Decision Making
-   (a) abstract Player class (printMove() method) - An abstract method that has shared functionality across every player, which logs every move into moves.txt.
+   * abstract Player class (printMove() method) - An abstract method that has shared functionality across every player, which logs every move into moves.txt.
-   (b) HumanPlayer class (chooseMove() method) - Required to receive manual input, allowing users to select moves.
+   * HumanPlayer class (chooseMove() method) - Required to receive manual input, allowing users to select moves.
-   (c) RandomPlayer class (chooseMove() method) - Required to select a move randomly.
+   * RandomPlayer class (chooseMove() method) - Required to select a move randomly.

 4. Main Application Control
-   (a) GameMain class (main() method) - Required to prompt users to select game mode (Human, Random or AI).
+   * GameMain class (main() method) - Required to prompt users to select game mode (Human, Random or AI).
-   (b) GameMain class (main() method) - Required for instantiation of chosen player type and executes move selection process.
+   * GameMain class (main() method) - Required for instantiation of chosen player type and executes move selection process.
-   (c) GameMain class (main() method) - Required to output the final results, whether the user won or lost the game.
+   * GameMain class (main() method) - Required to output the final results, whether the user won or lost the game.

 ## Added Features (Approach to the Problem)
 1. GameLoader class
-   (a) getInitialPosition() method - Non-static method, used to get the initial position without the need to reaccess the file.
+   * getInitialPosition() method - Non-static method, used to get the initial position without the need to reaccess the file.
-   (b) getTargetPiece() method - Non-static method, used to get the target piece without the need to reaccess the file.
+   * getTargetPiece() method - Non-static method, used to get the target piece without the need to reaccess the file.
-   (c) getDiceRoll() method - Non-static method, used to get the current dice roll without the need to reaccess the file.
+   * getDiceRoll() method - Non-static method, used to get the current dice roll without the need to reaccess the file.

 2. GameState class
-   (a) Constructor - Used to initialise the current piece positions and the target piece into the instance.
+   * Constructor - Used to initialise the current piece positions and the target piece into the instance.
-   (b) getCurrentPositions() method - Non-static method, used to get the current positions after each update.
+   * getCurrentPositions() method - Non-static method, used to get the current positions after each update.
-   (c) updatePositions() method - Non-static method, used to update the positions after moving.
+   * updatePositions() method - Non-static method, used to update the positions after moving.
-   (d) generatePossiblePieces() method - Non-static method, used to obtain possible movable pieces under certain circumstances.
+   * generatePossiblePieces() method - Non-static method, used to obtain possible movable pieces under certain circumstances.

 3. GameMain class
-   (a) gameMode() method - Static method, used to obtain game mode and player name (Human Player).
+   * gameMode() method - Static method, used to obtain game mode and player name (Human Player).
-   (b) getLevel() method - Static method, used to obtain the chosen level and initialise the whole game system.
+   * getLevel() method - Static method, used to obtain the chosen level and initialise the whole game system.
-   (c) mainGame() method - Static method, used for the instantiation of the chosen player and handles game logic.
+   * mainGame() method - Static method, used for the instantiation of the chosen player and handles game logic.
-   (d) humanName() method - Static method, used to obtain the human player name.
+   * humanName() method - Static method, used to obtain the human player name.

 ## Extra Features
 1. Level 1